softmatterlab/Quantitative-Microplankton-Tracker/README.md

 By Harshith Bachimanchi, Benjamin Midtvedt, Daniel Midtvedt, Erik Selander, and Giovanni Volpe.

-Quantitiative microplankton tracker is a deep-learning based framework for predicting dry mass, and three-dimensional positions of microplankton species from experimental holographic images.
+The Quantitiative microplankton tracker is a deep-learning based framework to predict dry mass, and three-dimensional positions of microplankton species from experimental holographic images.

 The repository contains source code for the arXiv preprint, [Microplankton life histories revealed by holographic microscopy and deep learning](https://arxiv.org/abs/2202.09046)